Targeted and immunotherapy drugs for mouth and oropharyngeal cancer

 • treatment you may have already had

-• whether your cancer has certain proteins
+• whether your cancer show (express) certain proteins

 Targeted cancer drug